kieran170/Nc-News-App/nc-news-app/README.md

-To start app locally open terminal and run 'cd nc-news-app/' then run 'npm i' in the terminal, once everything is installed run 'npm start' in the terminal, app should open in browser and you can navigate around the app,
+To start app locally
+first you will need to clone the repo from https://github.com/kieran170/Nc-News-App it will require node v14.15.0 open terminal and run 'cd nc-news-app/' then run 'npm i' in the terminal, once everything is installed run 'npm start' in the terminal, app should open in browser and you can navigate around the app,